MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/get-started-create-from-data.md

 # [New look](#tab/home-new-look)

-Upload an Excel file from your computer then, an app will be created for you.

-To follow this topic exactly, download the [Flooring Estimates](https://download.microsoft.com/download/5/7/f/57fc6c55-6bb0-479b-a5c5-98fa08ee9efd/FlooringEstimates.xlsx) file in Excel, and save it in on your device.
+To follow this topic exactly, download the [Flooring Estimates](https://download.microsoft.com/download/5/7/f/57fc6c55-6bb0-479b-a5c5-98fa08ee9efd/FlooringEstimates.xlsx) file in Excel, and save it on your device.

 1. Sign in to [Power Apps](https://make.powerapps.com?utm_source=padocs&utm_medium=linkinadoc&utm_campaign=referralsfromdoc).
 2. From the home screen select, **Start with data** > **Upload an Excel file**.